Prabhat-Chaubey/DevOps/Revision_Questons.md

 ##  Docker Compose

 - What is Docker Compose and why is it used?
+    - Docker Compose is a tool that allows you to define and manage multi-container Docker applications.
 - What is the syntax of a `docker-compose.yml` file?
 - How do you start, stop, and rebuild services with Docker Compose?
+    - `docker-compose <option>`
 - What is the difference between `depends_on` and `healthcheck`?
 - How do you scale services in Docker Compose?
+    - `- How do you scale services in Docker Compose?`

 ---